 But, as mentioned, heroin is increasingly adulterated with contaminants and additives.
 One of these additives is the synthetic opioid fentanyl.
-Fentanyl is 50-100 times more potent than morphine, and it can easily cause overdose.
+Fentanyl is 50-100 times more potent than Opioid Pain Medication, and it can easily cause overdose.
 Because of the nature of the illicit drug trade, it’s impossible for a user to know whether the batch they’ve just bought is safe.

 Some drug dealers add fentanyl to their heroin supply because fentanyl is much more addictive than regular heroin.
 Federal agencies in the U.S. are cracking down on this, as fentanyl is a leading cause of overdose death.